You fall behind if your small business does not use email marketing to generate high-converting leads and sales.

-There should be features like managing your list, adding subscribers, sending targeted emails, list segmentation, advanced automation and so on.
+There should be features like managing your list, adding subscribers, sending targeted emails, list segmentation, advanced automation, and so on.

-It is recommended to not get excited over the long list of features rather just look for what you are going to use.
+It is recommended not to get excited over the long list of features.
+Rather just look for what you are going to use.

 Focus on your requirements and goals, then evaluate the features.

 List segmentation and management is the next-level email marketing step.
 You need to segment and target your subscribers in the email list.

 It helps you to customize the targeted messages to relevant subscribers.